arthurmezaonik/portfolio_project_03/README.md

     ![Admin email and password](assets/images/readme/admin_email_password_check.PNG)

-    - If the user enter the admin’s email (admin@codersbistro.com) the app will request the admin’s password.
+    - If the user enter the admin’s email (admin@codersbistro.com) the app will request the admin’s password (1234#).

 * Admin’s options